Azure/azure-render-hub/README.md

  - `hostingPlanName`: The name of the hosting plan service, you can leave the default.
  - `skuTier`*: The Hosting Plan tier that determines the performance and cost for the Web App.
 Plans and prices are available [here](https://azure.microsoft.com/en-au/pricing/details/app-service/plans/).
  - `skuSize`*: The instance size in the hosting plan tier, choose F1 for the Free tier, SX for Shared, BX for Basic, PX for Premium.
- - `aadTenantId`: the AAD application tenant ID from the application you created above.
-This is called the "Directory ID" in the Azure Portal, and can be found on the Properties page for the directory.
+ - `aadTenantId` ("Directory ID"): the AAD application tenant ID from the application you created above.
+In the Azure Portal this can be found on the Properties page for the directory.
  - `aadDomain`: the AAD tenant domain, i.e. constos.microsoft.com.
 In the Azure Portal this is shown on the Overview pane for the directory.
- - `aadClientId`: the AAD application (or client) ID from above.
+ - `aadClientId` ("Application ID"): the AAD application (or client) ID from above.
- - `aadClientSecret`: the AAD application/client secret from above.
+ - `aadClientSecret` ("Password"): the AAD application/client secret from above.

 \* Note that auto scale functionality requires the web site to always be running which requires Basic/B1 SKU or higher.